VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 Anything more than PostgreSQL, which is straightforward to deploy and agnostic of environment, would be overkill given the relatively low scale--particularly if someone deploys the online voting platform for a small election below the state level with just a few thousand or even a few hundred voters.

-We could punt here and decide on something more elaborate like MongoDB or Kafka because we decide a small election renders a secure online voting platform unnecessary, but I would disagree.
+In large scale infrastructures, MongoDB or Kafka because we decide a small election renders a secure online voting platform unnecessary, but I would disagree.
 Local elections are extremely important.
 They impact people's lives the most, and voters are entitled to the same guarantees here that they are entitled to for the "big" elections.